thegenemyers/DALIGNER/README.md

 compared in both orientations and local alignments meeting the criteria are output to one of several created files described below.
 The -v option turns on a verbose reporting mode that gives statistics on each major step of the computation.
-The program runs with 4 threads by default, but this may be set to any power of 2 with the -T option.
+The program runs with 4 threads by default, but this may be set to any positive value with the -T option.

-The options -k, -h, and -w control the initial filtration search for possible matches between reads.
-Specifically, our search code looks for a pair of diagonal bands of width 2<sup>w</sup> (default 2<sup>6</sup> = 64) that contain a collection of exact matching k-mers (default 14) between the two reads, such that the total number of bases covered by the k-mer hits is h (default 35). k cannot be larger than 32 in the current implementation.
+The options -k, -%, -h, and -w control the initial filtration search for possible matches between reads.
+Specifically, our search code looks for a pair of diagonal bands of width 2<sup>w</sup> (default 2<sup>6</sup> = 64) that contain a collection of matching k-mers (default 16) in the lowest %-percentifle between the two reads, such that the total number of bases covered by the k-mer hits is h (default 50). k cannot be larger than 32 in the current implementation.  *These parameters will shortly be superceded with a more intuitive interface.*

 If there are one or more interval tracks specified with the -m option, then the reads of the DB or DB's to which the mask applies are soft masked with the union of the